jbrache/vertex-ai-things/MLOps/Training/psc-i-terraform/README.md

 ## Cleanup

 > [!NOTE]
-> **Note:** You can delete the PSC Network Attachment and subnet once the Vertex AI Pipeline has not been used for at least one hour.
+> **Note:** You can delete the PSC Network Attachment and subnet once Vertex AI Training has not been used for at least one hour.

 **Preferred method**